d3m-purdue/together-jan-2018/README.md

 # d3m-ta3-modeling

 A prototype TA3 application enabling a hypothetical modeling task.
 This repository includes the new React-based interface!

 ## Docker Build instructions

-1. Add the new interface as a git submodule:   git submodule add https://github.com/d3m-purdue/modsquad2.git user_interface
+1. Note that the new interface as installed as a git submodule:   (git submodule add https://github.com/d3m-purdue/modsquad2.git user_interface)  A checkout should automatically install the interface without hand installation.

 2. build using docker:  docker build -t together .

-(this builds the orignal interface, builds the new interface, and copies the new interface over into the /buid directory, so it has access to the tangelo service calls. )
+(this builds the orignal interface, builds the new interface, and copies the new interface over into the /buid directory, so it has access to the tangelo service calls. http://localhost:8080 will show the new interface )

+3. run the container, mapping the port 8080 to the host and supplying the config.json and environment variables needed.

 ## for native build